Thomastasa/CodeExamples/readme.md

 ## soccer.js

-This script is designed to look though a dat file ```data_soccer.dat``` and evaluate which team had the difference in goals scored for the team versus goals scored against the team.
+This script is designed to look through a dat file ```data_soccer.dat``` and evaluate which team had the difference in goals scored for the team versus goals scored against the team.
 This was my second attempt, and i changed a few things.
 Foremost, it only sorts the required parameters.

 Run script in a terminal with Node.js: